Shipley Do-Nuts: Growth

-In additionally to new states, Shipley vastly expanded in states it already served.
-The company is known for its flexible location as it can be attached to shopping strip centers or as a free-standing location.

-Marketing

-Since experiencing massive growth, Shipley Do-Nuts has constantly adjusted its marketing concept accordingly.
-The company uses "Make Life Delicious" as its slogan.
-A secondary slogan has also been used as "The Greatest Name in Do-Nuts" and is displayed in some of their stores including their original location in Houston Heights.

 Logo

 The current company logo is derived from the original store's sign that consisted of a large, circular doughnut figure to inform customers they sold doughnuts.
-Since the original store began, the doughnut-shaped logo has been updated various time, but constantly kept the same theme.
-In its different updated, elements such as font, brightness, shading and sizing have been slightly changed overtime.
+Since the original store began, the doughnut-shaped logo has been updated various times, but constantly kept the same theme.
+In its different updates, elements such as font, brightness, shading and sizing have been slightly changed over time.
 In the mid-2010s, the company attempted to implement an alternate logo, but it was short-lived.

 Affiliations

 Shipley Do-Nuts has sponsored and maintained affiliations with the Houston Astros and University of Houston.